 For your ad units with a backup ad configuration other than the default “show blank space”, you’ll get your backup ads instead of a blank space.
-E.g. if you’ve configured another URL to load backup ads from, these are shown instead.
+If you’ve configured another URL to load backup ads from, these are shown instead.
 This ad unit won’t be removed or shown as blank.

 This makes sense as AdSense says that backup ads are used specifically if it can’t fill up an ad unit, but this isn’t spelled out anywhere in connection with the ad balance feature.
 Publishers may end up with just the same amount of ads, but just of even poorer quality than those AdSense would otherwise have served.

 For ad units set to “show blank space” (the default), the ad will return a blank space for fixed-size ad units.
 For newer responsive ad units, the ad space may be hidden/collapse entirely if your layout allows for it.
 The behavior for responsive ad units depends on exactly how your layout is constructed and specifically on whether you assign a fixed size to the ad unit or its containing element.

 This is absolutely something AdSense should mention in their documentation, but considering it can only break a publisher’s website layout they haven’t considered it important.

 It would also seem that AdSense’s matched content ad units are excluded from the ad balance setting, as setting your ad balance to 0 % hides all ads except those in matched content units.